TypeRocket/typerocket/README.md

 ## TypeRocket 3
 Coding advanced WordPress themes became a blast.
 Be good looking and do cool stuff with less code.

 See [http://typerocket.com](http://typerocket.com) for version 2.
-Version 3.0 is waiting official release.
+Version 3.0 is waiting official release and is in BETA.

 ### Requirements